xC0000005/ALPlunger/README.md

 data.

 Because there is no signal for when data is ready and the bus master basically sends it constantly, the best way to interface with this is likely either a bluepill exporting the data as HID (a joystick) or, if you're using a control board with support for potentimeter plungers, use the analogWrite to mimic the plunger.

+Accelerometer bytes:
+If the accelerometer is unplugged, the last three bytes (on the two board sets I have) are:
+00FE 0000 0000
+Plugging in the accelerometer (even without re-starting) immediately begins publishing a set of values that vary by about +/- 2.
+Tapping the accelerometer yields immediate changes but of course happens in all three axis.
+It would probably be possible to build a multi-master wiring in which the arduino changes the configuration values for axis and thus reveals which byte correlates to what axis.

+It seems clear that the plunger IC, in addition to reading the data, is performing averaging/ranging on the data and presenting it back.
+This may explain why a relatively functional accelerometer seems to give a rough experience (or it could be the pinball code.)